zufanka/nearly-offline-map/README.md

 ## Popups

-If you want the popups to have more information, you can add another property with some HTML in it.
+If you want the popups to have more information, you can add another property to the geojson with some HTML in it.